To purchase a calendar

 2009 Historic Essay.

-about 95 photos) and key dates related to the building
+large format images and key dates related to the building

 of the memorials.
 This is more than just a

 calendar.
 In fact, the director of the Crown

 Point Historic Site calls it a "big, new and

 calendar) on the Champlain monuments at Crown Point and

 The Lake Champlain region had two celebrations related to the Tercentenary Celebrations of 1909.
 In July of 1909, the first Tercentenary celebration was held to commemorate the exploration of Lake Champlain by Samuel de Champlain three hundred years earlier.
 Celebrations on both sides of the lake included events at Crown Point, Plattsburgh and many other towns in the area over a one week period.